Manage Your Condition

 Who Can Join?

-Any Anthem Blue Cross and Blue Shield member with any of the health conditions listed can participate in a DM program.
-Our DM case manager can talk with you about your health history, health goals, and work with you to offer strategies and support so you can live well.
+Any Anthem member with any of the health conditions listed can participate in a Condition Care program.
+Our Condition Care case manager can talk with you about your health history and health goals.
+They can offer you strategies and support.

-They can also offer educational materials and tools for weight management and tobacco cessation (how to stop using tobacco, like quitting smoking).
+They can also offer educational materials and tools for weight management and tobacco cessation (how to stop using tobacco and quit smoking).

 - Ask you some questions about your or your child’s health.